|Nutritional Guidelines (per serving)|

 Add the flour and salt, stirring with a whisk until only a few lumps of flour remain.
 Cover with plastic wrap and let sit at room temperature for 30 minutes.
 As the flour is absorbed by the wet ingredients, the batter will smooth out.

-When ready to fry the palačinke, stir the batter until it is completely smooth.
-If you've never made crepes before, check out these step-by-step crepe-making instructions.
+When ready to fry the palačinke, stir the batter until it is completely smooth to prepare for making the crepes.

 Fry about 2 to 3 minutes or until bottom is lightly browned.
 Flip over and brown the second side.
 Remove to a platter.